ed3899/cloud-dev/README.md

     kumo destroy
     ```

-*If you want more information on how to pick the right EC2 instance, please go to [Q&A](#how-to-pick-the-right-ec2-instance).*
+5. Boom!
+You've succesfully completed an entire workflow for building, deploying and destroying a development environment

-### Post-Build Steps
+### Post-Up Steps

-Once the kumo completes, follow these steps:
+Once kumo completes, follow these steps:

   1. Limit the permissions on your *SSH key* which should be located under `~/kumo/terraform/your-picked-cloud/kumokey`.
 Please refer to the [Q&A](#how-do-i-fix-the-broad-permissions-error-when-trying-to-ssh-to-my-instance-from-powershell) section for guidance on how to fix the broad permissions error when trying to *SSH* to your instance from *PowerShell*.
   2. SSH into your instance with `ssh -i path-to-kumossh kumo`